Pros and Cons of Moving to Singapore

 - CON: Pricey party scene

-Singapore puts a heavy 'sin tax' on alcoholic beverages, making a night out on the town a costly experience.
+Singapore puts a heavy 'sin tax' on alcoholic beverages, making a night out on the town a costly affair.
 The nicer clubs and bars sell drinks at a premium.

 Healthcare in Singapore

-Good quality healthcare in Singapore is affordable, for those with health insurance and not.
-Even those without access to the city-state's subsidised healthcare system, healthcare in Singapore is still reasonably priced as long as expats are insured.
+Expats will find that good quality healthcare is readily available in Singapore, regardless of health insurance.
+Even for those without access to the city-state's subsidised system, healthcare in Singapore is still reasonably priced as long as expats are insured.

 + PRO: Lots of doctors and facilities to choose from